RyanEubank/DatabaseProject/README.md

 #### Install Eclipse
 For ease of use of this code, run it on the [Eclipse IDE](https://www.eclipse.org/downloads/)
-- In the launch.bat file, be sure that the path is set to the mysql connector .jar file, that is located in the root folder.
+- In the launch.bat file, be sure that the path is set to the mysql connector .jar file (located in your computers's Program Files(x86) -> MySQL folder -> Connector J 8.0 folder)
-- Be sure to go to run -> run configurations -> java application -> arguments tab and then make a new configuration if it doesn't exist by setting a VM arguments using: --module-path "lib/javafx-sdk-19/lib" --add-modules javafx.controls
+- Be sure to go to run -> run configurations -> java application -> arguments, and then make a new configuration if it doesn't exist by setting a VM arguments using: --module-path "lib/javafx-sdk-19/lib" --add-modules javafx.controls and then click the apply button
-- Set the needed dependencies in the dependencies tab (located in run - run configuration -> java application -> dependencies) under the Classpath Entries section.
+- Set the needed dependencies in the dependencies tab (located in run - run configuration -> java application -> dependencies -> add external jars -> select the javafx .jar files and the mySQL connector .jar file -> open -> apply) under the Classpath Entries section.
 Within the Classpath Entries section, should be the the database project folder, JRE system library [ire], the mysql connector .jar file (located in your computers's Program Files(x86) -> MySQL folder -> Connector J 8.0 folder), and the rest of the javafx .jar files (located in DatabaseProject\lib\javafx-sdk-19\lib).
 - Set the root folder to be a source folder that the project can access so that it's included in the classpath by right clicking on the project -> build path -> link source -> browse -> C:\Program Files (x86)\MySQL\Connector J 8.0 -> select folder -> next -> finish
+- Follow the instructions from [here](https://openjfx.io/openjfx-docs/#next-steps)
+- Include the jdk by: Windows -> Preferences -> Java -> Installed JREs -> add

-- If you don't have the Referenced Libraries section in Eclipse's Package Explorer, then right click on the project -> build path -> configure build path -> java build path -> libraries ->
+If you don't have the Referenced Libraries section in Eclipse's Package Explorer, then right click on the project -> build path -> configure build path -> java build path -> libraries -> add the .jar files

 ## Database Requirements